ponylang/pony-tutorial/where-next/index.md

 ## Planet Pony

-We don't have an automatic blog aggregator, but wish we did.
-In the meantime, we have a hand curated list of videos, blog posts etc that would be of interest to members of the Pony community.
-Just beware when you are checking out older posts, its quite possible that their examples no longer compile as Pony development is currently moving very quickly.
+We don't have an automatic blog aggregator but wish we did.
+In the meantime, we have a hand-curated list of videos, blog posts etc that would be of interest to members of the Pony community.
+Just beware when you are checking out older posts, it's quite possible that their examples no longer compile as Pony development is currently moving very quickly.

 [Planet Pony](http://www.ponylang.org/community/planet-pony/)

 ## Pony Patterns

-On of the hardest parts of learning a new language is figuring out how to do various different "every day" tasks.
+On of the hardest parts of learning a new language is figuring out how to do various different "everyday" tasks.
 We have a cookbook style book called "Pony Patterns" that enumerates a variety of problems you might encounter and idiomatic ways to solve those problems.
 The amount of content is still somewhat small but growing all the time.

 [Pony Patterns](http://patterns.ponylang.org)